-In March 2012, Birds of Tokyo partnered with Los Angeles’ based producer, Dave Cooley (Silversun Pickups, Darker My Love) to work on a highly anticipated follow-up to their breakthrough release.
-After a month’s pre-production in Sydney, they took up residence at Oceanway Studios in Los Angeles to begin recording in a room that turned out to be right next door to where The Beach Boys were crafting their comeback release with Brian Wilson.
-To the amazement of the band the Californian legends happily spent time hanging out and giving advice.
+In March 2012, Birds of Tokyo partnered with producer, Dave Cooley (Silversun Pickups, Darker My Love) to work on a highly anticipated follow-up to their breakthrough release.
+After a month’s pre-production in Sydney, they took up residence at Oceanway Studios in LA to begin recording in a room that turned out to be right next door to where The Beach Boys were crafting their comeback release with Brian Wilson.
+To the amazement of the band, the Californian legends happily spent time hanging out and giving advice.

 - Cold Chisel